-Assets in the course of construction are valued at cost and are valued by professional
+Assets in the course of construction are valued at cost and are valued by professional valuers as part of the 5 or 3 yearly valuation or when they are brought into use.

 Plant and equipment is valued at net current replacement cost.
 Equipment surplus to requirements is valued at net recoverable amount.